elucidium/elucidium.github.io/_pages/courses.md

 - (57436) English/Contemporary Literature and Repertoire

 ## Summer 2020
 I originally had another internship offer lined up, but the program was cancelled due to COVID-19.
-After receiving that news, I signed up for online summer courses at CMU and went through the re-hiring process on LinkedIn, eventually receiving an offer to work at Network Medical Management as a software engineer intern.
+After receiving that news, I signed up for online summer courses at CMU and went through the re-hiring process on LinkedIn, eventually receiving an offer to work at Network Medical Management as a **software engineer intern**.

 ### Courses
 - (15150) Principles of Functional Programming